kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 I didn't expect this, but setting everything up was the easiest part.
 For signing up you can use GitHub or Google accounts, everything went rather smoothly for me, so I'm not even sure what to write there?

-The part that was _slightly_ harder was setting up the build step for sending my index (that I would create in the next step) to Algolia.
-I have used the [atomic-algolia](https://www.npmjs.com/package/atomic-algolia) package — it is really nice as it allows you to send only parts of your index that were changed, so you won't exhaust much the quota in your plan.
+The part that was ~slightly~ harder was setting up the build step for sending my index (that I would create in the next step).
+I have used the [atomic-algolia](https://www.npmjs.com/package/atomic-algolia) package, its really nice as it allows you to send only parts of your index that were changed, so you won't exhaust much the quota in your plan.

 All you need for this package to work (other than the `algolia.json` which would be generated later) are some environment variables.
 The best way to handle those locally is via `.env` file, for me, it is something like this[^privacy]: